cosinekitty/astronomy/source/c/README.md

 <a name="Astronomy_JupiterMoons"></a>
 ### Astronomy_JupiterMoons(time) &#8658; [`astro_jupiter_moons_t`](#astro_jupiter_moons_t)

-**Calculates positions of Jupiter's largest 4 moons.**
+**Calculates jovicentric positions of Jupiter's largest 4 moons.**

-Calculates jovicentric position vectors for Jupiter's moons Io, Europa, Ganymede, and Callisto, at the given date and time.
-See [`astro_jupiter_moons_t`](#astro_jupiter_moons_t) for more information about the representation of the position vectors.
+Calculates position vectors for Jupiter's moons Io, Europa, Ganymede, and Callisto, at the given date and time.
+The position vectors are jovicentric, meaning their coordinate origin is the center of Jupiter.
+Their orientation is the Earth's equatorial system at the J2000 epoch, called `EQJ`.
+The vector components are expressed in astronomical units (AU).

+To convert to heliocentric vectors, call [`Astronomy_HelioVector`](#Astronomy_HelioVector) with `BODY_JUPITER` to get Jupiter's heliocentric position, then add the jovicentric vectors.
+Likewise, you can call [`Astronomy_GeoVector`](#Astronomy_GeoVector) with `BODY_JUPITER` to convert to geocentric vectors.